-Course type: Lecture / Practice Recommended course-load (hours): Per week: 3 / 3 Per study period: 42 / 42
+Course type: Lecture / Practice Recommended course-load (hours):

 According to the results from the semester and in view of the results of the written and oral final exam..

 To acquire the methods of mathematical thinking and cognition.
 Gain basic knowledge of number theory related to divisibility, master the basic concepts of linear algebra and be able to apply them to specific problems and mathematical problems.